 - Marine Science (100 units – Ourimbah)

 - Physics major (90 units)

 - Statistics co-major (90 units)

-- Sustainable Resource Management major (90 units; available only at Ourimbah)
+- Sustainable Resource Management major (100 units – Ourimbah)

+NOTE 2: Co-majors must be taken with another major.
 Students interested primarily in Mathematic or Statistics should consider enrolment in the Bachelor of Mathematics program.
-However, students wishing to strengthen their main area of study in the Bachelor of Science may consider taking a Mathematics or Statistics co-major.

 Transition Arrangements Back to top

-The Bachelor of Science was revised in 2013, and a revised program was implemented in 2014.
-Students who commenced the program in 2013 will be automatically transitioned to the revised 2014 structure, unless they advise the relevant Program Officer in writing of their intention to remain in the pre-2014 program structure.
-Students who commenced the program prior to 2013 are strongly advised to transition to the revised 2014 structure, wherever their pattern of enrolment allows them to do so.
+From 2014 a new program structure was introduced and students who commenced the program prior to 2014 will have been advised to transition to the revised 2014 structure, wherever their pattern of enrolment allowed them to do so.
 Students transitioning to the revised 2014 structure must ensure that they complete all required compulsory courses for their major.
-Students are strongly encouraged to seek independent transition and enrolment advice from the Program Officer.
+Students are strongly encouraged to seek independent transition and enrolment advice from their Program Advisor.

 |Back to top|

 Click on the headings to show/hide sections of the course information.